avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 You need to cut and paste this function into R to use it.
-As its input, you need to give it the function a vector containing the UniProt accessions for the sequences you wish to retrieve.
+As its input, you need to give it the function a vector containing the accessions for the sequences you wish to retrieve, as well as the name of the ACNUC sub-database that the sequences should be retrieved from.
+In this case, we want to retrieve sequences from UniProt, so the sequences should be in the "swissprot" ACNUC sub-database.

-The retrieveuniprotseqs() function returns a list variable, in which each element is a vector containing one of the sequences.
+The retrieveseqs() function returns a list variable, in which each element is a vector containing one of the sequences.

 For example, to retrieve the protein sequences for UniProt